topherism/Hono-Auth-RBAC-Template/README.md

-# 🔐 Hono Auth RBAC Service
+# 🔐 Hono Auth RBAC Template

 A backend microservice for authentication, role-based access control (RBAC), and fine-grained permission management.
 Built with **TypeScript**, **Node.js**, **Prisma**, and **Hono**.